 In short, CLT suggests that objects and events that are more psychologically distant from the individual will be represented more abstractly compared to objects and events that are psychologically close.
 Furthermore, CLT suggests four forms of psychological distance: temporal, spatial, social, and likelihood.
 Things that are perceived as closer in time and space, people that are perceived as more socially close, and events that are perceived as more likely of occurring, should be construed in relatively concrete terms.

 What experiments will we conduct?

 For the first study, we’ll conduct four experiments.
 Each one will examine one of the four proposed types of psychological distance: one temporal study, one spatial study, one social study, and one likelihood study.
 All four experiments will use a between-groups experimental design with psychological distance (close vs. distant) as the independent variable, and the Behavioral Identification Form (BIF; Vallacher & Wegner, 1987) as dependent measure.
-Note that the selection of studies differs from earlier study plans which is due to our own failed attempts to validate dependent variables used in previous CLT studies.
+Note that the selection of studies differs from earlier study plans which is due to our own failed attempts to validate dependent variables used in previous CLT studies and comments that we’ve received during the review process.
 Read more about this validation study at the end of the page.*